Skip to content

 })

-This not only allows us to separate the concerns but also allows us to reuse the model in multiple places while reporting the model into Swagger documentation.
+This approach not only allows us to separate concerns but also enables us to reuse the model in multiple places while integrating the model into Swagger documentation.

 Multiple Models

-model accepts an object with the key as a model name and value as the model definition, multiple models are supported by default.
+model accepts an object with the key as a model name and the value as the model definition.
+Multiple models are supported by default.

 typescript